Reformation Tour

 B

-Depart Mainz and travel to Worms.
-Martin Luther spent just ten days in Worms, but these ten days fundamentally changed the world.
-In 1521 the Augustinian monk from Wittenberg was summoned to the Imperial Diet where he was supposed to disassociate himself from what he had written.
-Luther asked for time to consider, and then decided not to compromise.
-He said that if he could not be confuted by the Holy Scriptures, which were his chief point of reference, then he did not want to and could not recant "because to go against one's conscience is neither right nor safe".
-We take a guided tour of the Worms Cathedral and the Reformation Monument.
-Continue to Strasbourg tonight.
+In 1521 Luther wassummoned to Worms to stand before the boy Emperor Charles V and the Imperial Council to recant.
+Luther asked for time to consider and then decided not to compromise.
+He said that if he could not be persuaded by the Holy Scriptures, which were his chief point of reference, then he did not want to and could not recant, "because to go against one's conscience is neither right nor safe."
+The result was a judgement passed by the council, which made him both a heretic and an outlaw.

 Hotel: City Residence, Strasbourg